Miscarriage: The Death of a Dream Child

 Your dreams of your child begin long before conception.
 They may intensify during your pregnancy, but they’ve been there all along.
 A miscarriage is the death of this dream child.
 Your grief is real regardless when during your pregnancy the baby is lost.

 I’ve always been amazed at how little we know about the causes of miscarriages.
-It seems like something so basic as what makes a pregnancy fail would be obvious.
+It seems like something so basic as what makes a pregnancy fail would be obvious or at least the subject of intense research.
 The good news is that we are learning more each day.
-We talked about these recent breakthroughs on yesterday’s Creating a Family show on The Latest Developments in Diagnosis and Prevention of Miscarriages.
+We talked about these recent breakthroughs on this Creating a Family show on The Latest Developments in Diagnosis and Prevention of Miscarriages.
 See highlights of what we covered below.